chef-boneyard/qa-chef-server-cluster/docs/user-guide.md

 ### Setting JSON attributes via chef-client

 ```
-Note: All packages are downloaded from artifactory using the `omnibus_artifactory_artifact` resource.
+Note: All packages are downloaded from PackageCloud by default.
+Packages can also be download via URL and installed.
 ```
 ## Generate JSON Attributes
 `bin/generate-config --help`